stadium-software/conditional-datagrid-styling/README.md

 ### Date Columns

-1. Add a List of type *Conditions*
+1. Add a List of type *Conditions* as the FIRST item in the event handler (it MUST be the first item in the script!!!)
 2. Open the *Items Editor* on the *Value* property
    1. Add the name of a CSS class (e.g. black-bg)
    2. Open the *Items Editor* on the *conditions* property